Research Assistant / Research Associate (N2CR, NUS)

-- To provide frequent updates and plan further analytical experiments under guidance.
+- to analyse and plan further experiments under guidance

-- Applicants should possess a BSc/MSc in life sciences, biology, biochemistry, bioengineering or equivalent from a well-recognized university.
+- Applicants should possess a BSc or MSc in biomedical science, life science, biochemistry, biotechnology, immunology or equivalent from a well-recognized university.

 - Prior experience, knowledge and expertise in mammalian cell culture, cell biology, microscopy, molecular biology, immunology, histology, flow cytometry, biochemistry, statistics and/or bioinformatics.